apache/sqoop/README.txt

 You can build just the jar by running +ant jar+.

-See the COMPILING.txt document for for information.
+See the COMPILING.txt document for more information.

 == This is also an Asciidoc file!